Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 Q: Now are there going to be those wild cravings of like, could be some honey, you know?

 A: If it is, then you have some honey.
 Honey's okay.

+Q: When you're trying to lose weight?

-Absolutely.
+A: Absolutely.
 Honey, as long as it's not heated over 93 degrees, is mainly enzyme.
 When the bee collects the nectar, it swallows it.
 It's predigested.
 It adds an insulin-like substance that converts the honey into mainly enzymes for digesting, mainly proteins, secondarily fat.
 So it will help you break down your fats in your body.

-Q: So how much?
+Q: So how much should you be using?

 A: Well, not too much, because it can cause a protein deficiency at the same time.
 So you need, let's say, a half a cup a day.
 No more than a half a cup a day.

-Q: What vegetables do you have to use?
+Q: What vegetables do do you recommend?

-A: Do something light that doesn't cause detoxification, like 90% celery, 10% zucchini.
-I mean 10% parsley.
+A: Do something light that doesn't cause detoxification, like 90% celery, 10% parsley.

 Q: Do you suggest wheatgrass?